 The Company is currently receiving Research and Development ("R&D") tax credits from the UK in connection with our clinical trials being conducted in the UK.
-With effect from April 2024 if expenditure is incurred in connection with activities which take place outside the UK as part of our clinical trials, such R&D credits are not expected to be available.
+With effect for accounting periods starting on or after April 1, 2024, expenditure on certain staffing costs in connection with activities which take place outside the UK as part of our clinical trials, will not qualify for R&D tax credits unless restrictive conditions are met.